 There are a number of ways businesses can proactively influence what information people will find online.

-Customer surveys are also an important part of the process.
+Customer feedback campaigns are also an important part of the process and tools, such as Orbit are making it easy.
 Feedback collected can catch customer complaints before any damage is done.
-Equally so, it provides Online Reputation Managerswith a goodopportunity to take complaints offline and resolve problems.
-Happy customers identified in the survey process can be encouraged to share their great feedback in an online review, which means businesses are increasing the volume of reviews online, which is great for seo.
+Equally so, it provides Online Reputation Managers with a good opportunity to take complaints offline and resolve problems.
+Happy customers identified in the survey process can be encouraged to share their great feedback in an online review, which means businesses are increasing the volume of reviews online, which is great for SEO.

 What can ORM do for your business?